WeblateOrg/weblate/docs/admin/machine.rst

 Machine translation service provided by Google Cloud services.

-This service differs from the former one by having another means of authentication.
+This service differs from the former one in how it authenticates.
 To enable service, add ``weblate.machinery.googlev3.GoogleV3Translation`` to :setting:`MT_SERVICES` and set